The Big Picture On The Risks of Real Estate Investment:

 We actually teach a class on how to spot low-risk real estate investments.
 Check it out to learn how to gauge the risk of passive investments quickly.

-You may have your own opinions on passive versus active real estate investing and the risks associated with each type of investment.
+You may have opinions on passive versus active real estate investing and the risks associated with each type of investment.
 I’m not here to argue.

 If you’re an expert real estate investor, then by all means, invest actively.
-You probably feel more comfortable controlling all the risk yourself, rather than outsourcing control to someone else.
+You probably feel more comfortable controlling all the risks yourself rather than outsourcing control to someone else.

-But for busy professionals working a full-time job, who don’t have much real estate experience, you’re better off outsourcing the asset management to a professional investor.
+But for busy professionals working full-time jobs who don’t have much real estate experience, you’re better off outsourcing asset management to a professional investor.

-You still need to vet the general partner and the deal.
-But once you wire in your money, you don’t need to worry about the day-to-day execution.
-That not only removes the labor, but also the stress of wondering how to handle challenges as they arise.
+You still need to vet the general partner about the deal.
+But once you wire your money, you don’t need to worry about the day-to-day execution.
+That removes the labor and the stress of wondering how to handle challenges as they arise.
 Let someone else manage the emergencies.
 You have enough on your plate already.

 How do you manage risk in your real estate investment portfolio?
 What role do passive real estate syndications play in your investment strategy?